-Soda Bread is an amazingly easy, versatile recipe and has stood the test of time as an Irish classic because it so simple.
+This is an amazingly easy, versatile recipe and has stood the test of time as an Irish classic.
 It is a no knead, no fuss style of bread which is my kind of recipe!
-You can change this classic by adding lots of tasty things like sea-salt, different cheeses, herbs but this time I added wild garlic!
-It’s delicious on its own or served with a warm bowl of soup.
+You can change this classic by adding lots of tasty additions.

 - Preheat the oven to 190°C/375°F/Gas Mark 5.
 Grease and flour a 900g loaf tin.
 Combine the flour, bicarbonate of soda, wild garlic and salt in a mixing bowl.
 In a Pyrex measuring jug, measure out the buttermilk and then whisk in the egg and honey.

 - Make a well in the centre of the dry ingredients, and then pour in the wet mixture.
 Add a little extra flour if you find the dough is too wet and sticky.
 Using a wooden spoon, bring the mix together to form a dough.
 Shape into a rough oval and place in the loaf tin.